EvoNexusX/2025SunRuntime/README.md

 Authors of the paper:Yuetong Sun, Peilan Xu, Wenjian Luo

-Preprint submitted to Swarm and Evolutionary Computation
+Preprint submitted to Artificial Intelligence

 The paper has been submitted to arXiv for review